GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 If you specialize as an assassin, you gain the following features;
 Your sneak attack bonus, if undetected, is increased to 1d6.
 Once per encounter, when you affect a creature with your fell hand ability, you may choose to roll 3d6 or 1d20 instead of 1d12.
-When you perform a sneak attack against a foe, you may grant yourself advantage on the attack.
+When you press attack against a prone or vulnerable foe, you may choose to gain a bonus to the attack equal to your heroism for the prupose of determining if it is a critical hit.
 You must rest before you do so again.

 #### Splash
-If you splash assassin as a member of another class, you gain the assassin's sneak attack ability.
+If you splash assassin as a member of another class, you gain the assassin's sneak attack ability and training with a weapon of your choice.